ibm-cloud-architecture/ibm-cloud-stencils/visio2010/visio2010.md

 ## Notes

-1. Boxes are implemented as containers.
+1. Nongroup boxes are implemented as containers.
 2. Box tags are currently separate and can optionally be placed on upper left corner of boxes.

 Return to [README](/README.md)